 Managing Supplier Change

 Managing supplier change is seen by many organisations as risky, time consuming or difficult.
 Everyone remembers an experience where things haven’t gone as well as planned!
+This means that many supplier relationships are allowed to roll on even where the service or prices being delivered are not great.

 Reasons for wanting to make a change include the following categories: